robertewhite/ebv-transcriptomics-tools/README.md

 To replace:
 - `classify_transcripts_and_polya_segmented_V2.pl`: Path to your classify_transcripts_and_polya_segmented_V2.pl script from Donovan-Banfield *et al*., 2020.
 - `prefix`: Your prefix for output files, e.g., ebv.
-- `polya/TSS_window`: Your window size for grouping transcription start or stop sites together, e.g., 20.
+- `polya/TSS_window`: Your ± window size for grouping transcription start or stop sites together, e.g., 20.
-- `splice_window`: Your window size for grouping splice sites together, e.g., 2.
+- `splice_window`: Your ± window size for grouping splice sites together, e.g., 2.
 - `polya_min`: Your minimum length for a polyA tail before a transcript will be analysed, e.g., 8.
 - `polya_results.tsv`: Path to your TSV file of polyA tail status of the full-length transcripts.
 - `full_length_transcripts_sort.sam`: Path to your sorted full-length transcripts SAM file.
 - `genome.fasta`: Path to your FASTA file of your EBV genome of choice.
 - `min_copy`: Your minimum copy number in a transcript group to consider, e.g., 1.
 - `max_entries`: Your maximum number of entries in the list of most abundant transcript groups, e.g., 80.

+Note: To include all transcripts in the analysis, regardless of pA length, use 0.
+This will still exclude reads with other flags (e.g. failed adapter removal etc).

 Output (not shown):
 - `ebv.canonical_transcripts_by_abundance.fasta`: FASTA file listing pseudo transcripts generated by using the start, end and splice patterns of the transcript groups found, one transcript per transcript group along with information on how many individual transcripts belong to that transcript group, the average polyA tail length, and the mapping co-ordinates.